nickpoison/nickpoison.github.io/rissues.md

 ![](figs/slaphead.gif) The issue below has become a real pain as  the commercial enterprise that makes RStudio  influences the R Foundation, which is a nonprofit organization.
 Older folks saw this happen with R's predecessor, S-PLUS.
 Anybody using S-PLUS right now?

-An  issue with a conflict between the packages  `dplyr`  and  `stats`   (or tidyverse vs noverse)  came to my attention via online complaints; in particular with `filter()` and `lag()`.
+An issue with a conflict between the packages  `dplyr`  and  `stats`   came to my attention via online complaints and confusion from students who were taking a time series course and a data analysis course at the same time.
+The main problem is with `filter()` and `lag()`.
 There may be more conflicts out there, but this conflict can ruin your analyses.

  The bottom line is, if you are working with time series and you load  `dplyr`, then you should know what it breaks... just be careful.